ccrosby1/cst-323/phonebook/docs/activity3.md

 ## Introduction

-- This activity walks through the full process of deploying a Spring Boot web application to Microsoft Azure using a MySQL database backend.
-The steps included provisioning a flexible MySQL server, configuring database access and schema, updating the Spring Boot application’s connection properties, and deploying the packaged JAR file to an Azure Web App.
+- This activity walks through the full process of deploying a Spring Boot web application to Microsoft Azure and Salesforce Heroku using a MySQL database backend.
+The steps will include provisioning a cloud MySQL server, configuring database access and schema, updating the Spring Boot application’s connection properties, and deploying the packaged JAR file to each provider.

 ---